LadyLolkek/SEMrush_test_assignment/README.md

    * `.` is your work directory
    * `-f` docker/application/Dockerfile is the Dockerfile
-   * `-t exampleapp` is a tag that should make the image easier to find
+   * `-t` exampleapp` is a tag that should make the image easier to find

+1. Use the following command to see the result:

    ```
    $ docker images
    ```